 Rising at the gray of dawn can transform your life.
-I have yet to become a believer but continue to consume endless resources on how to conquer the morning.
-This thirst for the fountain of morning delight compelled me to nab this book The 5am Club: Own Your Morning.
-Elevate Your Life.
+I continue to consume endless resources on how to conquer the morning.
+This thirst for the fountain of morning delight compelled me to read The 5 Am Club: Own Your Morning.
+Elevate Your Life by Robin Sharma.

 Seize the Day with Victory Hour

 20 minutes of sweat-inducing exercise.
-The sweat part is important.
+The sweating part is important.
 Exercising vigorously lowers cortisol levels, and increases your feel-good neurotransmitters serotonin and dopamine.
-It also releases brain-derived neurotrophic factor (BDNF), which is the key molecule related to learning and memory.
+It also releases brain-derived neurotrophic factor (BDNF), a key molecule related to learning and memory.

 20 minutes of reflection: Mediate, journal, and plan the blueprint of your day.